qulle/quml-editor/README.md

 ## Functionality
 The editor has actually got some advanced features.

-- It is possible to work in multiple tabs on separate diagrams.
+- Work in multiple tabs on separate diagrams.
-- It is also possible to copy paste between the tabs.
+- Copy paste between the tabs.
 - Custom undo / redo functionality using stacks to push / pop undoable items from.
 - Serialize and save the diagram to a file.
 It re-attaches all the listeners when the file is opened again.
 - The lines are drawn using three type of modes, direct-, semi-, and bent mode.
 The bent mode will find a way between two points and adapt when the boxes are moved.
 - Drag to select objects.
+- Zooming and panning.
 - Resize objects.
 - Custom designed icons using Illustrator.